 Grange Park School caters for pupils with an Autism Spectrum Condition (ASC) and associated learning difficulties aged between 11-19 years.
-All pupils will have Statements of Special Educational Needs or Education Health Care Plans and referred to the school for admission from Mid Kent Area Education Office and West Kent Area Office.
+All pupils will have an Education Health Care Plan and are referred to the school for admission from Kent County Council SEN Assessment and Placement Service.
 There are admissions criteria for each special school that are applied in order to determine if a particular special school would be a suitable placement.
 A link to the admissions criteria for Kent special schools can be found below:

 Pupils will normally be admitted to Grange Park School at the beginning of the academic year after Key Stage 2 (Primary/Secondary transfer) and after Key Stage 4 (to Key Stage 5 education).
 In addition, pupils may also be admitted at the end of Key Stage 3 in order to access the courses on offer, particularly accreditation and vocational work.
 Pupils who apply for places during the academic year e.g. if they move to Kent from another LA will be considered according to the admissions criteria.